knative/docs/serving/using-an-ssl-cert.md

 > **Warning:** Certificates issued by [Let's Encrypt][le] are only valid for
 > [90 days](https://letsencrypt.org/docs/faq/).
 You must renew your certificate
-> with certbot tool again.
+> with the certbot tool again every 90 days.

 [le]: https://letsencrypt.org/